-AmnioBand® Membrane is an aseptically processed human allograft placental matrix comprised of amnion and chorion for use as an acute or chronic wound covering.
+AmnioBand® Membrane is an aseptically processed, dehydrated human amnion and chorion allograft for use as an acute or chronic wound covering.

 • Aseptic processing preserves tissue's natural structure